Is Exercise Enough to Keep Your Joints Healthy?

 Nutritional Facts of Cinnamon

 While turmeric certainly has the spotlight these days, there are, of course, other spices with great health benefits.
-Cinnamon for Joint Pain, for instance, is a spice everyone is familiar with.
+Cinnamon, for instance, is a spice everyone is familiar with.
 Sure, it’s easy to use in recipes and a great choice thanks to how it adds a signature sweet flavor and rich warming quality to any dish – particularly hot drinks – it’s part of.
 With its atypical scent and flavor, it’s endeared itself to kitchens everywhere, but that’s not all it’s good for by a long shot.
 It’s also long been a medicinal herb in many cultures, thanks to its widely known health benefits.
 Researchers even posit that cinnamon is at the top of the list of herbs in terms of antioxidant properties, which is really saying something.

 Anti-inflammatory Effects of Cinnamon